joachim-n/drupal-core-development-project/README.md

 This is a Composer template for developing Drupal core.

-It allows
+It allows:

-- a clean git clone of Drupal core
+- a clean git clone of Drupal core.
-- Composer dependencies of Drupal core are installed, so it runs
+- Composer dependencies of Drupal core are installed, so Drupal can be installed and run as normal.
 - other Composer packages you might want, such as Drush, can be installed too, but don't affect the composer files that are part of Drupal core.